Home

 The shooter, Salvador Ramos, 18, was killed on the scene.

-Households outside college begged for action
+Families outside college begged for motion

 Pete Williams and Jonathan Dienst contributed.